jchelly/flamingo-docs/source/snapshots.rst

    snapshot_format
    snapshot_particle_properties

-For more details of the SWIFT simulation snapshot format, see the `SWIFT documentation
+For more information about the SWIFT simulation snapshot format used here, see the `SWIFT documentation
 <https://swift.strw.leidenuniv.nl/docs/Snapshots/index.html>`__.